 As the state headed for the crisis over slavery, Krekel the abolitionist was a radical voice and leader among the Germans.
 The U.S. Slave Schedule shows him to have one thirty-

-year old male mulatto living in the household in 1860, but he was not alone in this regard, as there were several German families in St. Louis, St. Charles, Warren and Franklin Counties that also owned their servants as well.
+year old male mulatto living in the household in 1860, but he was not alone in this regard, as there were several German families in St. Louis, St. Charles, Warren and Franklin Counties that also owned or rented their servants as well.
 Most were of the belief, that until the practice of slavery was abolished, they could provide a much better living environment for the African-Americans than they would encounter in the south.
 He attended the Republican National Convention in May of 1860 with his friend Muench, where Germans were the only foreign born were in attendance.
 This gave the nomination to Abraham Lincoln for President.
 Up until that time, Krekel like many other German immigrants, were Benton Democrats in their politics, but the parties had shifted with the issues of immigration and slavery.
 In 1861, Krekel was appointed Provost Marshall for St. Charles, Warren and Lincoln counties.
 Provost Marshalls were established only where the local government was either failing to or refusing to meet the needs of the local citizens.
 Things were in turmoil and one of the most striking acts was when members of the Board of Directors of the same college where Arnold had been a student, and studied law, the St. Charles College, refused to take an Oath of Allegiance.
 Krekel threw out the entire board and turned the school into a hospital – for Union Troops in December of 1862.

 Krekel was serving as a Colonel in the Enrolled Military Militia.
 His troops’ career is storied with unfortunate events that are best explained in the annals of a war that rocked the country.
 His Home Guards, was where his involvement brought Germans into action at the Camp Jackson affair in April of 1861.
 The Union soldiers managed to secure the Arsenal and rifles that could have fallen into southern hands.
 His troops were next called into action as Federal troops in July 1861, and while away in maneuvers in western Missouri, Krekel’s troops were accused of marauding Confederate sympathizers’ homes.
 Back in St. Charles County, his troops were placed in charge of guarding the crucial Peruque Creek bridge, just west of O’Fallon, which enabled vital rail transport.